 Artificial Intelligence

 Advanced AI could have enormous benefits but could also pose catastrophic risks.
-We’re particularly interested in AI governance and policy to prevent the existential misuse of AI, such as through compute governance and information security.
+We're particularly interested in preventing advanced AI from being misused or falling into the wrong hands, including through technical work on compute governance and information security.

 AI welfare

 As AI systems advance, they may develop sentience and require moral consideration.
-The NYU Center for Mind, Ethics, and Policy is one of our grantees in this area.
+The NYU Center for Mind, Ethics, and Policy and Eleos AI are some of our grantees in this area.

 Cooperative AI

-We’re interested in promoting cooperation between advanced AI systems.
+We support research on promoting cooperation between advanced AI systems.
 The Center on Long-Term Risk and the Cooperative AI Foundation are among our grantees in this area.
+We are also interested in work that guides AI character towards cooperativeness and benevolence.

 Animal Welfare

-Non-human animals are likely sentient and worthy of moral concern.
 Both farmed and wild animals likely undergo great suffering in huge numbers.
-We are interested in interventions to reduce animal suffering, including that of especially neglected populations such as farmed fish, invertebrates, and wild animals.
+We are interested in interventions to reduce animal suffering, including that of especially neglected populations such as farmed fish and invertebrates.

 New Directions